Tophet: Association with punishment

 For a hearth [tophet] is ordered of old; yea, for the king it is prepared, deep and large; the pile thereof is fire and much wood; the breath of the LORD, like a stream of brimstone, doth kindle it.

 The location of the tophet, the valley of Gehenna, subsequently became a place of punishment in the eschatology of Jewish Apocalypticism, something found in the 3rd- or 4th-century BCE Book of Enoch (1 Enoch 26:4; 27:2–3).
 The Talmud, discussing the passage in Isaiah, states that whoever commits evil will fall there (Eruvin 19a).

 Carthage and the western Mediterranean

 Various Greek and Roman sources describe the Carthaginians as engaging in the practice of sacrificing children by burning as part of their religion.
 These descriptions were compared to those found in the Hebrew Bible.
-The ancient descriptions were seemingly confirmed by the discovering of the so-called "Tophet of Salambô" in Carthage in 1921, which contained the urns of cremated children.
+The ancient descriptions were seemingly confirmed by the discovery in Carthage in 1921 of the so-called "Tophet of Salambô", which contained the urns of cremated children.
 However, modern historians and archaeologists debate the reality and extent of this practice.
-Some scholars propose that all remains at the Tophet were sacrificed, whereas others propose that only some were.
-Whilst scholars generally see the Carthaginians as faithful adherents to the mainland Phoenician religion, others believe that they were dissidents and that their sacrificial customs were unique innovations.
+Some scholars propose that all remains at the Tophet resulted from sacrifices, whereas others propose that only some do.
+Whilst scholars generally see the Carthaginians as faithful adherents to the mainland Phoenician religion, others regard them as dissidents and their sacrificial customs as unique innovations.